 Popcorn is healthy snack when you pop it yourself, since you can control the amount of oil and salt you use.
 In fact, a cup of oil-popped popcorn contains only 55 calories, according to The Popcorn Board.

-The healthiest oils to use when preparing popcorn are the same ones recommended for cooking other items.
-Choosing the right oil will keep your saturated and trans fat levels down and also protect your heart health.
+The healthiest oils to use when preparing popcorn are the same ones recommended for cooking other foods.
+And choosing the right oil will keep your saturated and trans fat levels low and also protects your heart health.

-Canola oil is a monounsaturated fat--a type that lowers your cholesterol and reduces your risk of heart disease, according to the Mayo Clinic.
+Canola oil is a monounsaturated fat — a type that lowers your cholesterol and reduces your risk of heart disease, according to the Mayo Clinic.
 Canola oil also is low in saturated fat, but contains omega-3 fatty acids, important nutrients for heart health.
 That makes canola oil a healthy choice to use for making popcorn.

-Family Education recommends using olive oil as one of your primary cooking oils because it is high in monounsaturated fats that are beneficial to your health.
+Use olive oil as one of your primary cooking oils, as it's high in monounsaturated fats that are beneficial to your health.
 Cooking popcorn in olive oil decreases your risk of high cholesterol and cancer thanks to its phytochemical content.
 Phytochemicals are found in plant foods and are important for good health.

 Each of these oils provides a different flavor, so try them all to see which you like the best for cooking popcorn.
 The ones with a more intense flavor allow you to use less, which keeps calories low, making oil-popped popcorn a healthy snack that fits well into a balanced diet.

 The American Heart Association recommends getting most of your daily fat from oils like vegetable oils for good health benefits.